 3. Make a list of potential advocates.

 It’s common to find an advocate through personal recommendations.
-You can ask other parents, families and friends, specialists who work with your child and even trusted teachers.
+You can ask other parents, friends, specialists who work with your child, and even trusted teachers.
 But make sure to ask why someone is recommending a certain advocate.
 Just because someone recommends an advocate doesn’t mean that person is the right fit for you and your child.

 If you want more choices, you can also reach out to the following organizations.
 These groups typically keep a list of available advocates.